-Edited by Andrew T. Hudak, Leda Kobziar, Karin Riley
+Edited by Andrew T. Hudak, Leda Kobziar, Karin L. Riley

 Many large fires have burned in recent decades across western North America, and this trend is projected to continue as conditions become warmer and drier.
 Recovery processes have been studied more thoroughly 1-2 years post fire than in the longer term.
 Fuel and fire managers need better information on long-term post-fire ecosystem recovery, including plant community shifts, tree regeneration, and fuel accumulation.